A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Have we had enough?

 Note the adoption of new religions of peace at the top of my list.
-In my opinion and contrary to current political dogma, church and state are inseparable.
+In my opinion and contrary to fashionable political dogma, the church and the state are inseparable.
 If you attempt to “separate” church and state, some proxy of a religion will fill the vacuum alongside government.
 In the past, the relative liberality of Western governments could be traced in part to their adherence to Christian morality.
-At present, the spiritual void of national capitalist consumerism has become the public creed, to our obvious detriment.
+At present, the spiritual void of national capitalist corporate consumerism has become the public creed, to our obvious detriment.

 If you find these ideas unacceptable along with others presented in Learners, skip them.
 It doesn’t matter if I connect with those whose beliefs or doubts lead them to reject new ideas.
 The marketplace of ideas is much like hitchhiking: mediocre people exclude themselves quite conveniently.